 Please consult MyWCU to identify your English Department advisor.
-Our Program Coordinator, Mary Clark is also available to answer questions (Main 506, 610.436.1007).
+Our Program Coordinator, Mary Clark, will be your advisor your first year in the English Department (Main 506, 610.436.1007).
+You will be assigned a Faculty Advisor after your first year.